Date of Degree

 Copyright 2009 Kum Young Lee

 Lee, Kum Young.
-"Finite control in Korean." dissertation, University of Iowa, 2009.
+"Finite control in Korean."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.